Our People

 Rachel is our HR Manager and joined our team in 2024.
 Having spent the early part of her career in defence and healthcare recruitment before diversifying into Human Resources, Rachel joined the RNBT to lead our central HR function.
 CertRP and CIPD qualified, Rachel is responsible for supporting our teams in both Portsmouth and Gillingham and is passionate about developing our brand, culture and expanding the capability of our people team.
 Although not from a naval background, she hails from a military family and understands the immense work of our armed forces and is passionate about working in the not-for-profit sector.
 When not at work, she is a ‘mum of boys’ and enjoys city breaks, exploring new places, cooking and trying not to kill plants!

-Joining the Finance team in June 2024, Louise is the assistant to Stacey and is taking on a mix of admin and Payroll duties for the 3 locations HQ, Pembroke House and Admiral Jellicoe House.
-In her spare time she enjoys reading, spending time with her partner and always has an art/crafts project on the go.
+Joining the Finance team in June 2024, Louise is our Finance and Payroll assistant with a mix of duties for the 3 locations Castaway House, Pembroke House, and Admiral Jellicoe House.
+In her spare time, she enjoys reading, spending time with her partner and always has an art/crafts project on the go.
 New trend: Crochet!

 Emma works in the Grants Team as the Outreach and Engagement Caseworker for Scotland.
 Emma attends events and activities promoting The RNBT and completes casework for the RN/RM family in her area.
 Emma served in the Army Intelligence Corps for seven years in the 1990s and has worked in the Third Sector supporting the Armed Forces Community for a number of years, having held roles with Defence Medical Welfare Service, Blesma – The Limbless Veterans and The RAF Benevolent Fund.
 Outside work Emma enjoys travelling with her partner (who is former Danish Airforce), wild swimming and walking her dog.

-Kate works in the Grants Team as the Outreach and Engagement Caseworker for the South West.
-Kate promotes multi-agency working and can often be found at various hubs promoting The RNBT's support for RN and RM beneficiaries.
-Kate also provides individualised casework to serving personnel, veterans and their families in times of need and distress.
-Kate served 12 years in the Royal Navy and has acquired a further 12 years’ experience in the military charity sector.
-Outside of work Kate enjoys shopping (you can never have too many bags or shoes!) socialising with friends and walking the dog on Dartmoor or the beach.
+Kate is based in Plymouth and manages the RNBT’s Casework Service.
+She is an advocate of multi-agency working and can often be found at hubs promoting The RNBT's support for RN and RM beneficiaries.
+Kate also provides individualised casework to serving personnel, veterans, and their families in times of need and distress.
+She joined RNBT in 2025 and has served 12 years in the Royal Navy.
+Outside of work, Kate enjoys shopping, you can never have too many bags or shoes!